-This study compares the state and local tax burdens on a hypothetical family of four in six major metropolitan Washington area jurisdictions: the District of Columbia; the Maryland counties of Montgomery and Prince George's; the Virginia counties of Arlington and Fairfax; and the City of Alexandria in Virginia.
+This study compares the state and local tax burdens on a hypothetical family of three in six major metropolitan Washington area jurisdictions: the District of Columbia; the Maryland counties of Montgomery and Prince George's; the Virginia counties of Arlington and Fairfax; and the City of Alexandria in Virginia.
 Each jurisdiction provides its own level of services and imposes various taxes to raise funds to pay for those services.
 The study does not attempt to compare the level of services provided by each jurisdiction.

-The hypothetical family in this study consists of two wage-earning spouses and two school-age children.
+The hypothetical family in this study consists of two wage-earning spouses and one school-age child.
 Families with annual gross income levels of \$25,000, \$50,000, \$75,000, \$100,000, and \$150,000 for each jurisdiction are analyzed.
-Families at the \$25,000 and \$50,000 income levels are assumed to own their own home and one automobile.
-Families with annual incomes of \$75,000, \$100,000 and \$150,000 are assumed to own their own home and two automobiles.
+The wage and salary split is assumed to be 70-30 between the two spouses.
+All other income is assumed to be split evenly.
+The family at each income level is assumed to own a single family home and to reside within the confines of the city or county.
+However, at the \$25,000 income level, the study assumes that the household renter-occupies and not owner-occupies its housing unit, and own one automobile.
+Families with annual income of \$50,000, \$100,000 and \$150,000 are assumed to own their own home and two automobiles.
 This study compares the tax burden in each jurisdiction for the hypothetical family for four major tax categories: individual income tax, sales tax, real estate tax and the automobile-related taxes.